NewAlexandria/tren-a-las-nubes/README.md

 # Provisions

-The following AWS resources will be provisioned when you run this CloudFormation template:
+The following AWS resources will be provisioned when you run this CloudFormation template.
+If you have a new AWS account, your usage of these resources may fall under the free trial limits.

 ## Resources
 ### Instances